PlumpMath/js-interop-workshop/README.md

 # js-interop-workshop

-In this project i've used boot template.
+In this project i used boot template.

   for run this project: go inside this project directory and run below command in terminal

-  boot dev
+  `boot dev`